 Chula Vista, CA 91915

-Bernd is founder and CEO of bloomYa group.
-He uses bloomYa, a holding company for technology and media, as his investment vehicle for his entrepreneurial activities.
+Bernd is founder and CEO of antsle, a company offering private cloud solutions.
 Bernd never lost contact with his childhood passion, programming, which he sees as a discipline of art.

 To learn about the steps he has taken in his professional career, please read his bio below (just scroll down).visit bloomYa website »